actualbudget/docs/docs/getting-started/starting-fresh.md

 * **Food**: all grocery and restaurant spending
 * **Bills**: all bills that charge the same amount each month
 * **Bills (Flexible)**: All bills that vary month to month
-* **Savings**: Funds you have saved, or are going to transfer to an off-budget savings account
+* **Savings**: Funds you have saved, or are going to transfer to an off budget savings account
 * **General**: Everything else

 Some other common categories you could add would be rent/mortgage, taxes, eating out, specific utilities,